 Troubleshoot role-based licensing

-This section provides information about resolving issues that can occur when adding the role-based Viewer, Explorer and Creator licences to Tableau Server or Tableau Online, or when these licences expire.
+This section provides information about resolving issues that can occur when adding the role-based Viewer, Explorer and Creator licences to Tableau Server or Tableau Cloud, or when these licences expire.
 The highest available licence type is Creator, followed by Explorer, and finally Viewer.
 To learn more about role-based licensing, see Licensing Overview.